calico-games/react-native-godot/README.md

 Take a look at the `example` folder for a full implem 👀.

-### Godot variants
+### Godot Variants

 Godot variants are available in React Native, here is the list:
 `AABB | Basis | Color | Plane | Projection | Quaternion | Rect2 | Rect2i | Transform2D | Transform3D | Vector2 | Vector2i | Vector3 | Vector3i | Vector4 | Vector4i`.

-For primitives like `int`, `float`, `bool`, `dictionary`, `array`, etc, you can use normal JS types and it will be automatically converted to Godot variants!
+For primitives like `int`, `float`, `bool`, `dictionary`, `array`, etc, you can use normal JS types and it will be automatically converted to Godot variants and vice versa.

 All methods and properties are available too, for instance, you can use `Vector3(1, 2, 3).length()`.
-Complete documentation is available at `https://docs.godotengine.org/en/stable/classes/index.html#variant-types`.
+Complete documentation is available at [https://docs.godotengine.org/en/stable/classes/index.html#variant-types](https://docs.godotengine.org/en/stable/classes/index.html#variant-types).

 ### React Native <-> Godot